MELISSA BERTON

 LAUNCHING A MOVEMENT

-With the support of family and friends, Melissa and the Pad Project Team created the documentary PERIOD.
-END OF SENTENCE. which aims to inspire people everywhere to think globally and recognize the impact young women can have to dispel the stigmas surrounding menstruation.
-The documentary raises awareness about the power of education and demonstrates the impact of launching a micro-economy.
+With the support of family and friends, Melissa and The Pad Project team created the documentary Period.
+End of Sentence. to inspire people everywhere to think globally and recognize the impact young women can have to dispel the stigmas surrounding menstruation.

 INVITE MELISSA TO SPEAK